I dislike politics in general.

 It’d be great if we lived in a world where I could opt out of political discourse entirely, but that only exists when you have the systemic advantage in our imperfect society.
 And since me being LGBTQIA+ is unavoidably political, and we’re a minority, opting out of politics means submitting to whatever dark fate toxic people decide I deserve.

 A fate–by the by–which looks like this:

-Now, you’d think that the furry fandom–a community that is about 80% LGBTQIA+– would be loudly and consistently opposed to bigotry in all forms.
+Now, you’d think that the furry fandom–a community that is at least 80% LGBTQIA+— would be loudly and consistently opposed to bigotry in all forms.

 Isn’t that just delightful?
 Oh, and don’t worry, the guy in question later changed the rule from “homosexual content” to “immoral sexual behavior”.

 And then (if that weren’t vexing enough) some random furry decided–in response to Silver complaining about that dude’s conduct–to spite-buy a model from the homophobic bottom-feeder, thereby rewarding the dude because “cancel culture” or something.